iam-rahul-sah/GitTutorials/README.md

 ## 2. Setting GIT for usage.

-- `git config --global user.name "John Doe"`
-    - Setting the user name to be displayed in the commit.
+- `git config --global user.name "John Doe"`: Setting the user name to be displayed in the commit.
-- `git config --global user.email = "johndoe@gmail.com"`
-    - setting the user email address to be displayed in the commit.
+- `git config --global user.email = "johndoe@gmail.com"`: Setting the user email address to be displayed in the commit.
-- `git config --list`
-    - To display the list of configuration option for the user either globally or for a particualar directory.
+- `git config --list`: To display the list of configuration option for the user either globally or for a particular directory.

 [Index](https://github.com/iam-rahul-sah/GitTutorials#git-tutorials)